isacdaavid/phd_thesis_markdown/source/11_chapter_3_justification.md

 ## Particular

 - Alexithymia patients, autism?
-Possibility of more accurate and faster diagnostics, validation among expert knowledge, neuroimaging, etc.
+Possibility of more accurate and faster diagnostics, cross-validation among expert knowledge, neuroimaging, etc.

-- The ongoing debate surrounding the cognitive mechanisms of facial expression perception will benefit from extra evidence, and more importantly, extra analysis techniques to derive that evidence.[^novelty]
+- The ongoing debate surrounding the cognitive mechanisms of facial expression perception will benefit from extra evidence, and more importantly, extra analysis techniques to derive the requisite evidence.[^novelty]

 [^novelty]: Is the use of MVPA novel in the facial expression
     recognition literature?
 Mention if so